Techgrounds-Cloud-9/cloud-9-Atalla90/04_Python_1/Exercise 2 - Variables.md

 ## Exercise

-1. Created two variables and assigned numrical values to them and printed them to the terminal, then created a third one containing the sum of them both using the following code:
+1. Created two variables and assigned numerical values to them and printed them to the terminal, then created a third one containing the sum of them both using the following code:

 ~~~
 A = 5